 When using EMDR, the trauma must be recalled while paying particular attention to a back-and-forth finger movement or a repeating sound.
 It has been discovered that remembering while moving helps the brain become less sensitive to past trauma.

 Living with CPTSD

+CPTSD is a severe mental health condition that can take some time to treat and lifelong for many people.
+However, combining therapy and medication can help you manage your symptoms and improve your quality of life.
 If starting treatment sounds overwhelming, consider joining a support group — either in person or online, first.
 Sharing your experience with people in similar situations is often the first step toward recovery.

 Your call is private and confidential, and there is never any obligation.

 Top 5 Complex Trauma Assessment for Adults Questions

 How long does EMDR take for complex trauma?

 Each individual reacts differently to EMDR therapy, but as a general rule, a typical session will last anywhere between 60-90 minutes.
 Getting to the bottom of a traumatic memory and completely rewiring your brain can take between three to twelve sessions.

 What is another term for complex trauma?